arylhazard/topview/README.md

 ## Limitations

--No info about current market value of scrips
+-No info about current market value of scrips (Implemented partially) -No info about stock divident and adjustments
--No info about stock divident and adjustments
+-No info about IPOS and Right shares too
 -Broker commissions aren't taken into consideration -Incomplete design and development atp